 Tasting this cream of broccoli soup, you’d never know that it’s made without any dairy.
 Its rich taste and creamy texture come from these plant-based ingredients:

 - Onions and garlic: aromatic vegetables impart a huge amount of depth of flavor.
-Almost every cuisine in the world starts with a common simple, balanced, vegetable base of onions and in most cases also garlic.
-If you wanted, you could also add celery.
+Almost every cuisine in the world starts with a simple vegetable base of onions and in most cases also garlic.

 - Cashews: cooking is all about balance and cashews provide the much needed sweetness to counteract the peppery notes of broccoli.
-They also yield the most amazing creamy texture.
+Cashews also yield the most amazing creamy texture.

 - Nutritional yeast: the one ingredient that contributes to a cheesy flavor in plant-based dishes is nutritional yeast.
 It has a relatively strong flavor that is somewhat similar to that pungent taste found in cheese.
 A little goes a long way in order not to overpower the entire dish.